matter-labs/zksync-era/docs/advanced/prover_keys.md

 #### Verification key hash

-As previously stated, the hash is derived from keccak applied to the data contained in the verification key.
+As previously stated, the verification key hash is derived from hash function applied to the data contained in the verification key.
 You can view the exact process of how the keccak hash is computed in the [Verifier.sol][verifier_computation] file.

+For SNARK circuits (like snark_wrapper), we use keccak as hash function.
+For START based circuits, we use more circuit friendly hash function (currently Poseidon2).

 [basic_circuit_list]:
   https://github.com/matter-labs/era-zkevm_test_harness/blob/3cd647aa57fc2e1180bab53f7a3b61ec47502a46/circuit_definitions/src/circuit_definitions/base_layer/mod.rs#L80